SerafinPL/Swaper-priv-commercial-backEnd-app-nodejs/README.md

 - [ ] remake invest data structure to work with more than one user
 - [ ] remake Risk & Reward management data structure to work with more than one user
 - [ ] ![Static Badge](https://img.shields.io/badge/okx-api-ex?style=plastic&logo=okx&labelColor=%23000000&color=%23ffffff) integration
+- [ ] Make nextAuth & MongoDb integration

+in progress:
 - [ ] review of the entire application code

-in progress:
-- [ ] removal of the implementation of the connection with the near protocol

 done:

 Ver 0.5 - independent trading app with Risk & Reward management mode
+- [x] removal of the implementation of the connection with the near protocol
 - [x] run a Risk & Reward management with time cycles on binance
 - [x] development & implementation of a Risk & Reward management algorithm and data structure